robbintt/outlines/scansf.md

     - `811` - Intoxicated person (question: is this ever used for a person in vehicle?
 152?)
     - `901` - Call ______ (example: "can you 901 my cell", "give me a 901 please")
     - `909` - Citizen requests interviews
+    - `915` - Homeless (call for service) - slang refers to people chronically city-camping
     - `916` - Suspicious person in vehicle
     - `917` - Suspicious person
     - `10-32` or `32` - Person/vehicle clear - '32 all around'